trueheart78/go-call-me-maybe/README.md

 The following are optional.
 They default to the emergency-related values if unset.

 ```
-TWILIO_ASLEEP_PHONE_NUMBER       # The phone number purchased from Twillio for when sending a wakeup call.
+TWILIO_ASLEEP_PHONE_NUMBER       # The phone number purchased from Twillio for sending a wakeup call.
-TWILIO_NON_EMERGENT_PHONE_NUMBER # The phone number purchased from Twilio for when sending a non-emergent call.
+TWILIO_NON_EMERGENT_PHONE_NUMBER # The phone number purchased from Twilio for ending a non-emergent call.
 SCRIPT_ASLEEP_URL                # The URL of the XML (TwiML Bin) for a wakeup call.
 ```